vmware-tanzu/community-edition/docs/site/content/docs/latest/prepare-deployment.md

 DRAFT - WIP - DRAFT - WIP
 <!-- https://github.com/vmware-tanzu-private/tkg-docs/tree/main/tkg-docs.vmware.com/mgmt-clusters -->
-# Prepare to Deploy Management Clusters
+# Prepare to Deploy Management or Stand-alone Clusters

 Before you can use the Tanzu CLI or or the Tanzu Kubernetes Grid Installer UI to deploy a management or stand-alone cluster, you must make sure that your infrastructure provider is correctly set up.